-The personal statement is arguably one of the more challenging aspects of putting together your UCAS application form, though it is perhaps one of the most important.
-Your personal statement is, in a nutshell, your opportunity to truly personalise your application form and tell the university you are applying to why you, of all applicants, would be an ideal candidate for your chosen course.
+The personal statement is arguably one of the more challenging aspects of putting together your UCAS application form.
+Though it is perhaps one of the most important.
+Writing a UCAS personal statement is your opportunity to truly personalise your application form and tell the university you are applying to why you would be an ideal candidate for your chosen course.

-It goes without saying that admissions tutors read through thousands upon thousands of personal statements each and every year, so what exactly can you do to ensure that yours stands out amongst the noise?
+It goes without saying that admissions tutors read through thousands upon thousands of personal statements each year.
+So what exactly can you do to ensure that yours stands out amongst the noise?
 By all means, a killer opening sentence and a powerful closing line will undoubtedly wow the reader and work in your favour, but what about everything in-between?

 Do let your personality shine.

-The personal statement gives you the opportunity to bring a real sense of your personality to your UCAS application form – so don’t be afraid to let it shine!
+Writing a personal statement gives you the opportunity to bring a real sense of your personality to your UCAS application form – so don’t be afraid to let it shine!
 As much as the admissions tutors want to hear about your achievements and experience, they want to hear about your interests that drive your determination to get onto the course you have applied for.
-Though, this is something you should be careful with – for example, avoid overdoing it with your sense of humour.
+Though, this is something you should be careful with.
+For example, avoid overdoing it with your sense of humour.
 It certainly can’t be guaranteed that the admissions tutor will share the same view.

 Don’t use cliches.

-Keep in mind that university admissions staff read thousands upon thousands of personal statements every year, and so it’s no surprise that they’re overly familiar with certain words and phrasing, which quite honestly, don’t tend to impress them.
+Keep in mind that university admissions staff read thousands of personal statements every year.
+It’s no surprise that they’re overly familiar with certain words and phrasing, which quite honestly, don’t tend to impress them.
 Avoid phrases like ‘from a young age’, ‘since I was a child’, ‘I’ve always been fascinated by’ – you get the idea.

 Don’t make unsupported claims.